azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ![SchedulerWebjobs](../Images/12_TSS_Scheduler_Webjobs.png)

 > **Note:** Functions are scheduled to run from UTC 00:00 time.
+You can also run the functions manually in sequence with an internval of 10 mins in each function trigger

+Steps to trigger the functions

+Click on 'AzSK-AzTS-MetadataAggregator-xxxxx' function app present in scan hosting RG --> Click on 'Functions' tab --> Select 'ATS_1_SubscriptionInvProcessor' --> Click on 'Code + Test' --> Click 'Test/Run' --> Click 'Run'

+Similarly, you can trigger below functions with 10 mins internval.

+ * ATS_2_BaselineControlsInvProcessor

+ * ATS_3_SubscriptionRBACProcessor

+ * ATS_4_WorkItemScheduler

-You can also run the functions manually by triggering ATS_1_SubscriptionInvProcessor, ATS_2_BaselineControlsInvProcessor, ATS_3_SubscriptionRBACProcessor and ATS_4_WorkItemScheduler in sequence with an interval 10 mins in between.
-After work item scheduler completes pushing the messages in the queue, WorkItemProcessor will get autotrigged start processing scan and push scan results in storage account and LA workspace.
+After ATS_4_WorkItemScheduler completes pushing the messages in the queue, WorkItemProcessor will get autotrigged, start processing scan and push scan results in storage account and LA workspace.